jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 \sqrt{(c/2 + 9/2)(c/2+9/2-4)(c/2 + 9/2 - 5)(c/2 + 9/2 - c)}  \\ =
 \frac{\sqrt{3}}{4} c^2$$

-Since that equation is not polynomial, a nice way to fall back to the theory is by introducing $$u, v, w$$ the expressions of the areas of each small triangle.
+Since that equation is not polynomial, a nice way to fall back on our feet is by introducing $$u, v, w$$ the expressions of the areas of each small triangle.
 We therefore have the equivalent formulation of our problem:

  $$\begin{cases}